keyqcloud/tokengen/README.md

 This utility is a simple and efficient way to generate a 256-character long alphanumeric token.
 It's designed to be easily used and integrated into your workflows or projects where secure and random tokens are needed.

 ## How It Works
-The  `tokengen.sh` script utilizes `openssl` to generate a random string, which is then processed to ensure it's alphanumeric and trimmed to exactly 256 characters.
-This ensures a consistent and secure token each time the script is executed.
+The tokengen.sh script for Unix-like systems and the tokengen.bat script for Windows systems both serve the purpose of generating a random, secure, and alphanumeric token of 256 characters.
+While tokengen.sh utilizes openssl and other Unix-native commands, tokengen.bat leverages PowerShell commands to achieve the same goal on Windows environments.

 ## Getting Started
-To use the Token Generator Utility, you can directly execute the `tokengen.sh` script if you have it locally, or you can use `curl` to execute it remotely from the GitHub repository.
+To use the Token Generator Utility, you can directly execute the tokengen.sh script on Unix-like systems or the tokengen.bat script on Windows systems if you have them locally.
+Alternatively, you can use curl (on Unix-like systems) to execute the bash script remotely from a GitHub repository.

+### Unix-like Systems

-## Direct Execution
+#### Direct Execution
 If you have the script locally, simply run:
 ```bash
 ./tokengen.sh
 ```
 This will output a 256-character long alphanumeric token.

-## Remote Execution with `curl`
+#### Remote Execution with `curl`
 You can also execute the script remotely without downloading it, using `curl`.
 Here's a step-by-step guide:

 1. Use `curl` to fetch and execute the script: